This article was last updated by on

 Rubber Plant Poisoning Symptoms in Animals

-It is by nature of cats and dogs to sniff around everything.
-Hence, consuming the rubber plant with the oozing sap can lead to similar symptoms as humans.
+It is by nature for cats and dogs to sniff around everything.
+Hence, consuming the Rubber plant with the oozing sap can lead to similar symptoms as humans.

 However, check the table below to find the symptoms and how you can identify them.